hugobloem/stateful_scenes/README.md

 ## HomeKit configuration
 Once you have configured this integration, you can add the scenes to HomeKit.
 I assume that you already set up and configured the HomeKit integration.
 Expose the newly added switches to HomeKit.
-Then, in HomeKit define scenes for each of the switches defined by Stateful Scenes.
+Then, in HomeKit define scenes for each Stateful Scenes switch.